 Thomas DaVita, PJM, will provide an update on the recent appellate cases related to FTR forfeiture and the Northern Neck Transmission Constraint Penalty Factor issue.

+Update on Regulatory Proceedings Regarding Real Time Values (2:30 – 2:40)

+Chris Pilong, PJM, will discuss a potential joint motion with the Market Monitor to be filed in the pending Order to Show Cause that will allow Market Participants to submit Temporary Exceptions after the close of the Day-ahead Energy Market.